 Scope of Project

-A health center’s scope of project defines the activities that are supported by the Section 330 project budget.
+A health center’s scope of project defines the activities supported by the Health Center Program project budget.
 Specifically, scope of project defines the approved service sites, services, providers, service area(s) and target population(s).
-A health center’s scope of project may evolve over time and may expand through new grant awards or approval of a Change in Scope request.
+This page provides information on how to accurately document scope of project and when to submit a Change in Scope request to HRSA.

 What is Change in Scope?

 Change in scope requests may include the following: adding a new service or service delivery site, deleting a service or service delivery site, or adding a new target population.

 Some proposed changes to a health center's approved scope of project require prior approval from HRSA in EHBs.
 Health centers should submit Change in Scope requests online through EHBs at least 60 days before implementing a change.

 Preparing and Submitting a Change in Scope Request

 Step 1: Review resources, sample forms, and instructions below to help you determine whether and how to submit a request to change your health center’s scope of project.